smartcontractkit/documentation/docs/Developer Reference/create-a-chainlinked-project.md

 For instructions on how to use the starter kit, refer to the [Hardhat starter kit README](https://github.com/smartcontractkit/hardhat-starter-kit/blob/main/README.md).

-For more details on how to use Chainlink with Hardhat, see our blog post [How to use Hardhat with Chainlink](https://blog.chain.link/using-chainlink-with-hardhat/).
+For more details on how to use Chainlink with Hardhat, see our blog post about [How to use Hardhat with Chainlink](https://blog.chain.link/using-chainlink-with-hardhat/).
 ___

 ## Brownie Starter Kit